ubcyukiny/simulation-betting-site/README.md

 - **Division:** Find users who placed on every bet
 - **Delete Operation:** On cascade delete, admin can delete users; bets created or placed by that user should be deleted as well, any placement on deleted-user created bet will be removed as well
 - **Join:** Find name and accountBalance of all users who placed on a specific bet
+- **Nested Aggregation with GROUP BY:** Find the average amount bet on each game, but only consider games where the total amount bet is greater than $2000.<br><br>

 ### TODO: